OpenTimelineIO/.github/profile/README.md

 [![OpenTimelineIO](images/OpenTimelineIO@3xDark.png#gh-light-mode-only)](http://opentimeline.io)
 [![OpenTimelineIO](images/OpenTimelineIO@3xLight.png#gh-dark-mode-only)](http://opentimeline.io)

 The OpenTimelineIO github organization is a federation of repos relating to the [OpenTimelineIO core](https://github.com/AcademySoftwareFoundation/OpenTimelineIO) project.

-Repositories stored in this organization include adapters, examples, and more.
+Repositories stored in this organization include adapters, language bindings (except python, which is [part of the core](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/tree/main/src/py-opentimelineio)), examples, and more.

 ## Support